 The challenge of “the invisible” is always what lies between the project, team, company or individual and the vision.
 It’s simple as that.
 However, by asking these questions and then starting to look for the answers perforce ends up in nothing but manufacturing a superficial projection of what the vision, the purpose might be.

 All we can really do is to ask the questions and then let our every day’s life to show us the answers.
 To open ourselves to receive and wait for the answers to come to us.
-Only by being willing and humble enough to surrender to such a process do we let ourselves to be formed into a shape our vision intended all along.
+Only by being willing to surrender to such a process do we let ourselves to be formed into a shape our vision intended all along.

 What do I offer?

 What I offer is to help you become aware of what stands between you and your vision.
-And to give you a rough idea of what the process of becoming that vision archetypally entails.
+And to give you a rough idea of what the process of becoming that vision entails.

 What am I good at?